 Julie’s classes are centered around enjoying and having fun with the practice of yoga – finding peace and joy even in the midst of challenge.
 By doing so on the mat, we are better able to do it off the mat as well, which is one of yoga’s greatest lessons that we can continue to learn over and over again.

-Kandi Neal is a graduate of the 500 Hour Authentic Teacher Training at Dave's Astanga Yoga.
-She is a well-rounded practitioner and enjoys continually exploring the many disciplines of Yoga, although you're most likely to find her sweating to the beat in a Hot Flow class.
+Kandi is a graduate of the 500 Hour Authentic Teacher Training at Dave’s Astanga Yoga, where she studied a variety of Yoga, which included Astanga, a concentration in Yoga Nidra, and a 20-Hour Prenatal Yoga Certification.
+On top of that, she holds an additional 200 Hour certificate in Sumits Yoga and was selected to lead Walter Yoga in March of 2015.
+She is a well-rounded practitioner and enjoys continually exploring the many disciplines of Yoga, although you’re most likely to find her sweating to the beat in a Hot Flow class.
 She loves the balance Yoga brings, with its physical challenges combined with personal growth.
 She enjoys sharing the practice with others and feels that every time she teaches a class, she is in turn learning something from her students.
-When she's not on the mat, you can find her reading, writing, or goofing around with friends.
+When she’s not on the mat, you can find her reading, writing, or goofing around with friends.
 Kandi is a firm believer that Yoga is about honoring your body, heart, and mind – but the practice truly begins once you leave your mat.

 “Yoga is the union of the individual self with the universal self.” – BKS Iynegar.
 Yoga has been a part of my life for 10 years, starting off in Bikram at 13, moving to Summits yoga at 16 and then Vinyasa Flow Yoga at 20.
 Originally, being 13, I was very nervous and fearful about going to my first yoga class; I had no clue what to expect.
 After 5 minutes, I was in love, in love with how self aware and connected I felt.
 My passion for yoga flourished as I grew older and became more and more inspired.
 Yoga helped me to feel a sense of unity, not only with the Yogi community, but also to myself.
 During my Yoga teacher training I learned just how much strength and balance yoga can bring to an individual, not only on, but off the mat as well.
 When we learn to quite the mind on our mats and stay in yoga poses that, let’s face it, really make our muscles work and thighs burn.
 We are able to do so off out yoga mats, taking whatever life throws at us with calmness, peace and clarity.
 I am truly honored to have this amazing opportunity to guide you through your yoga practice.
 “From the light within me, I honor the light that is deep, divine, and true within each and every one of you.”
 Namaste!!